mattrufolo/sysid-prob-transformer/README.md

-# In-context learning for model-free system identification
+# Probabilstic in-context learning for model-free system identification

-This repository contains the Python code to reproduce the results of the paper [In-context learning for model-free system identification](http://arxiv.org/abs/2308.13380) by Matteo Rufolo, Dario Piga, Gabriele Maroni, Marco Forgione.
+This repository contains the Python code to reproduce the results of the paper [Probabilistic in-context learning for model-free system identification](http://arxiv.org/abs/2308.13380) by Matteo Rufolo, Dario Piga, Gabriele Maroni, Marco Forgione.

 In this repository we extend the model-free in-context learning architecture introduced here [In-context learning for model-free system identification](http://arxiv.org/abs/2308.13380) for System Identification, where a *meta model* is trained to describe an entire class of dynamical systems.